 Performance Measurement

-ARCH has developed and curated a broad library of performance measurement resources to help respite programs, Lifespan Respite grantees and others engage in meaningful data collection and documentation of respite outcomes.
-The purposes are to ensure continuous quality improvement and to document the benefits of the respite care provided to caregivers, care recipients, families and communities.
-To read more and access these resources, measurement tools, and state examples, visit Performance Measurement.
+ARCH has developed and curated a broad, comprehensive library of performance measurement resources to help respite programs, Lifespan Respite grantees and others engage in meaningful data collection and documentation of respite outcomes.
+The purposes of performance measurement are to ensure continuous quality improvement and to document the benefits of respite care provided to caregivers, care recipients, families and communities.

 Evaluating Program Outcomes